floriancapelle/jquery-tiny-layer/README.md

 Alternatively you can use the open or close methods on the API.

 - Layer has fully customizable CSS & HTML
+- Layer is positioned with CSS only by using flex
 - just open & close
 - Requires jQuery 2+
 - Browser Support: Evergreen & IE9+